 The throttling policy is created to make sure that the server’s resources are not drained by a small number of users.
 You could describe it as a protection service.
 If you have many rooms (say 20+) the chances are pretty high that your service account becomes throttled, since the default policy allows a quite low amount of resources allocated.
 If this happens you will probably face a less user-friendly experience where the system works slowly and in a worst-case scenario doesn’t work at all.
 Fortunately, you can disable this!
 Check out our guide by the above link.

 Basic authentication and modern authentication are two different ways of authenticating your system to another software.
 Take Meetio Admin as an example.
 Every time you make a room booking, information is sent to Meetio Admin from your calendar system and since you have provided access through either basic – or modern authentication we Admin can read that information and then send back the information to your calendar.

 When you use modern authentication, no password is needed.
-This works through your Office 365-account and when you want to use a new software, this software gets an access-token which can be removed whenever you want.
-Modern authentication also enables features as MFA (multi-factor authentication), smart cards and third part SAML identity providers.
+This works through your Office 365-account and when you want to use new software, this software gets an access token that can be removed whenever you want.
+Modern authentication also enables features as MFA (multi-factor authentication), smart cards, and third part SAML identity providers.
 It’s based on the active directory authentication library and OAuth 2.0.